binduwavell/generator-alfresco/README.md

 If you plan to to make changes to the generator itself, there are detailed instructions in the [contributing](./CONTRIBUTING.md#readme) page.

-If you are particularly impatient, you have a couple options options for a quick start.
-You can check out the generator-alfresco project (or ideally a fork of the same) and then run the following command from the checked out project directory:
+Check out the generator-alfresco project (or ideally a fork of the same) and then run the following command from the checked out project directory:

 ```bash